 Bill received his Ph.D. from the University of Maryland.
 He is a member of the Mass High Tech Council.
 He has appeared on, and been quoted by, local and national media including the Associated Press, the Boston Globe, Bloomberg News, Boston Business Journal, Computerworld, Mass High Tech, The Financial Times, U.S. News & World Report, USA Today, the Washington Times, East Bay Business Times, ABC “20-20”, Business 2.0, a nationally syndicated radio show (A Touch of Grey), Investor Business Daily, Times Higher Education Smashing Magazine, Knowledge@Wharton, and the Atlanta Journal Constitution.

 His long-term research interests center on the building of a unified theory defining the user experience and the promotion of user experience as a guiding business strategy.coming out in the next year and is a frequent speaker at conferences like SXSW, Collision, Future of Web Design, and Webvisions

-Elizabeth Rosenzweig is a Principal Usability Consultant at the User Experience Center.
+Elizabeth Rosenzweig is a Principal UX Consultant at the User Experience Center.
 She has worked as a consultant and employee in several major corporations for more than 28 years.
 Her experience includes design and development, ranging from website and applications to hardware products and technology development.
 Elizabeth has completed projects for many major corporations and academic institutions.
 She holds four patents in intelligent user interface design

 Elizabeth is Founder and Director of World Usability Day, which she started in 2005 after her term as President of Usability Professionals Association was completed.
 World Usability Day has grown to include 44 countries with more than 180 events.
 Elizabeth was recognized for this work through the UPA Lifetime Achievement Award in 2009,